WOComm/Example-plugins/search_results_in_tabs/README.md

 {jomres_script search &ptype=1}

-in the template file.
-See below for examples.
+in the template file (/templates/bootstrap3/tabs.html).

-To display these tabs in a content item you would do
+To display these tabs in a content item in the CMS (including in widgets/modules) you would do

 {jomres search_results_in_tabs} (Joomla) or [jomres search_results_in_tabs] (Wordpress) in the content item.